Open Call Project

 ・Traffic congestion and accidents within the village

-・Housing issues due to rising land prices (cases where young people, such as students living away from the island, cannot return and find housing)
+・Housing issues due to rising land prices (cases where young people, such as students living away from the island, cannot return to reside)

 ・Dilution of faith and culture (decline of nature worship and environmental culture)